About IOC

 Local behavior matters

-Nodes should enforce safe rules locally, not depend only on remote commands.
+Nodes should evaluate safe rules locally, not depend only on remote commands.

 Proof matters